cpoppema/docker-flexget/README.md

 * `-e TORRENT_PLUGIN` for the torrent plugin you need, e.g. "transmission" or "deluge"
 * `-e TZ` for timezone information, e.g. "Europe/London"
 * `-e FLEXGET_LOG_LEVEL` for logging level - see below for explanation
+* `-e PIP_REQUIREMENTS_FILE` to either add neccessary packages for plugins _or_ to pin e.g. FlexGet to a certain version until you have time to migrate your configuration because they might be incompatible.
 * `-p 5050` for Web UI port - see below for explanation
 * `-v /config` - Location of FlexGet config.yml (DB files will be created on startup and also live in this directory)
 * `-v /downloads` - location of downloads on disk